 Uzès has a rich history dating back to Roman times.
 Uzès in Provence, France is famous for the Roman aqueduct that supplied water to the city of Nîmes.
 The most famous part of this aqueduct is the Pont du Gard, which is only a 14-kilometer (9 miles) drive from the town of Uzès.
 In the Uzès itself, visitors can enjoy the medieval center, the Duché Palace, and the well-known Saturday farmers market.
 Uzès also provides a charming base to explore all the towns of Provence, France; such as Avignon and the Roman Ruins of Nîmes.

-6. Where to visit in Provence France: Aix-en-Provence
+6. Where to visit in Provence France during 2018: Aix-en-Provence

 The old University town of Aix is a wonderful place to spend time in.
 Perhaps the most recognisable part of Aix is the Cours Mirabeau, the wide avenue with rows of plane-trees that follows the line of the old city wall and divides the town into two halves.
 Along this avenue, you will find plenty of cafés, including the Deux Garçons, which has been frequented by the likes of Paul Cézanne, Émile Zola and Ernest Hemingway.
 Aix has a lovely old Cathedral and the impressive looking Hôtel de Ville, which looks onto a picturesque square (place de l'Hôtel de Ville).
 Aix is often referred to as the city of a thousand fountains and they are everywhere.
 The most prominent is Fontaine des Quatre Dauphins (Fountain of the Four Dolphins) in the Quartier Mazarin.